shaw94/todo-fastify/notes.md

 Right so this is spiraling a bit.
 My node version is outdated, and me install dotenv package, I noticed my node version is 18, while they are at 20.
 Naturally I wanted to install this version, and it seems the best way to have multiple version is to use nvm.

 Right, I just got NVM and downloading the latest node version, then updating the dependencies within my project

+Next, .env, then migrator.
+As we did in laravel, lets do a .env.example.
+We did .env.testing also, but i am not so sure I want to dable with testing just yet. it has been a while since I used Javascript.
+So let's give this time.

+Right, made the .env, i remember from a video who recommended to never use the latest tag on dependencies within docker.
+Also, the port is for me to see the database on my host machine via my client.

+Anyways just got the latest postgres docker image, and next is postgrator (hopefully before something else does not grab my attention)